 I’ve learnt that this Pinterest life is fantasy and to truly appreciate and enjoy homeschooling other aspects of you’re life has to change too.
 But that’s not to say that we can’t strike a realistic balance, things we can do or change that facilitate our homeschool and our family life without being burdening.

 So today I wanted to share with you a couple of things I prepared today to make our school week less stressful in the form of meal planning.
 I like to keep meals as healthy as possible and if I plan ahead we usually stay on track.

 So I started the morning preparing bone broth since it takes the longest to cook.
 I make a big pot so I can freeze it in batches.
 It’s great for the kids, especially with Winter approaching.
-I found the recipe at Dr Lauras Kitchen, a great site with lots of healthy recipes using ingredients that can be found easily in KSA.
+I found the recipe at Dr Lauras Kitchen.

 I then made a couple of loaves of banana bread to freeze, a quick hearty breakfast made from oat flour which is perfect for when school mornings are running late.